Dough: Types of dough

 There is no formal definition of what makes dough, though most doughs have viscoelastic properties.

 Yeast-leavened doughs are used to make various types of bread, including bread rolls, loaves and some types of flatbread.
 Not all yeast doughs require kneading.
 High-hydration doughs like ciabatta and focaccia may be folded to develop gluten or not kneaded at all.
 Commercial bread dough may also include dough conditioners, which help make the dough and the final product more consistent.

 The addition of milk, salt, fats, eggs, sugar or other ingredients will produce bread products of varying texture.
-Enriched doughs include Viennoiserie, and some old-fashioned holiday breads made with brioche doughs like babka, panettone and king cake.

-Quick breads use leavening agents other than yeast (such as baking powder or baking soda), and include soda bread, scones and biscuits.
+Enriched doughs include Viennoiserie, which can be made in laminated form, which usually used to make croissant or un-laminated that is used to make brioche and king cake.
+Un-yeasted leavened dough (known as quick breads in the US and Canada) use leavening agents such as baking powder or baking soda, and include soda bread, scones and biscuits.

 Unleavened bread is made not only from wheat but in many cultures has been made from locally available starchy ingredients like corn, oats and cassava since the earliest times.